JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 An example of this use case is available at: https://github.com/JupiterOne/jupiterone-client-nodejs/tree/main/examples/sync-api

-This guide assumes that you have run the example above.
-This is necessary because of the need for ephemeral data that is owned by an `integration-managed` source.
+This guide assumes that you have run the example above so that you have the necessary ephemeral data that is owned by an `integration-managed` source.
 The example creates data that is controlled by the `integration-managed` source, creates data that is controlled the `api` source, and creates a relationship between those two assets.

 ## Acquiring Assets in the Graph to Form Relationships

 After you have compiled the assets that you want to upload to J1, you still must acquire assets from the J1 graph so that you can form relationships with it.
-Therefore, our first step in this guide is to acquire `integration-managed` data from J1.
+Therefore, the first step in this guide is to acquire `integration-managed` data from J1.

 If you have run the example scenario above, you should have newly-created [CodeRepos](https://github.com/JupiterOne/jupiterone-client-nodejs/blob/main/examples/sync-api/src/data/code-repos.json) in your graph to query.
 The example code uploads assets into J1 in an `integration-managed` scope.
 This upload enables us to work with assets that is outside of your scope (`api`).

 ```
 FIND github_repository
     WITH from = 'testing'
 ```

-You have now have `CodeRepos` that you can form relationships with.
+You now have `CodeRepos` that you can form relationships with.

 An example query response payload from one of the `CodeRepos`: